Each week, attorney Bill Henry hosts a live, online community event: Thursday Q&A: Estate Planning & Elder Law.

 Schedule some time to talk with a member of our estate planning and elder law team.

-Your first meeting is free.
-During your initial consultation, you’ll and an attorney will discuss your needs, the options to achieve your goals, time frames, and cost.
+During your initial assessment, you’ll and an attorney will discuss your needs, the options to achieve your goals, time frames, and cost.

 Call 303-688-0944 to make an appointment, or you can set up the meeting yourself when you click here.